esmth/ssleep/README.md

 # Simple Sleep

-literally all this does is interface with susfs to syspend to ram
+Literally all this does is interface with sysfs to suspend to ram.

-obviously needs kernel support for this
+Obviously needs suspend support in the kernel.